 Busy is not a virtue.

 You don’t get bonus points for being stressed out, exhausted and depleted.
 Especially as an entrepreneur, you don’t get any gold stars for putting more busyness in your business.

-Here are six practical steps to drop the myth of busy and reclaim your time, your sanity and your peace of mind.
+Here are some time management tips to overcome the burden of being busy and reclaim your time, your sanity and your peace of mind.

 You can help yourself by focusing on one thing at a time.
-Hopping between priorities is distracting and time-consuming, so give yourself the gift of picking Just One Thing, and say no to every other sparkly thing that tries to tempt you away.
+Hopping between priorities is disruptive and time-consuming, so give yourself the gift of picking just one thing, and say no to every other distraction that tries to tempt you away.

 NOTE: This may mean finding a place to work that does not have internet access, or getting one of those apps that blocks your access to social media for a given time period.
 (One I know of for Mac is called SelfControl, but there’s lots of them out there that have different timers and functions, so find the one that’s right for you.)

 Sometimes thinking about your list of things makes you feel exhausted and burnt out before you even begin.
 But is your list really 20 items long?
 Or is it really only five items long, but you keep thinking about those same five things over and over again, so it feels like more?

 Having what David Allen refers to as “open loops” in your mind is intensely distracting and a big energy drain, so do those circulating thoughts a favor and take a moment to write down everything that’s on your mental list.

 If looking at your list still feels overwhelming, you probably haven’t been as precise as you need to be.
 Make sure that each item on your list is actually an action.
 Often, people just list the name of the project rather than the actions and time involved.

 In other words, you may have written down, “Finish Presentation.”
 But what that really means is that you need to: